mrazomej/phd/src/chapter_04/section_08_hill_fits.md

 $K$ between LacI and inducer should not be affected by either the copy number of the repressor or the DNA binding energy, and yet we see upward trends as $R$ is increased or the binding energy is decreased.
-Here, the $K$ parameter ultimately describes the midpoint of the induction curve and, therefore cannot strictly be considered a dissociation constant.
+Here, the $K$ parameter ultimately describes the midpoint of the induction curve and, therefore, cannot strictly be considered a dissociation constant.
 Similarly, the Hill coefficient $n$ does not directly represent the cooperativity between the repressor and the inducer as the molecular details of the copy number and DNA binding strength are subsumed